dartmouth-cs98/dartmouth-cs98.github.io/logistics/index.md

 ## Instructor Meetings ##

-Groups will meet with the course instructor periodically to discuss progress and plan next steps.
+Groups will meet with the course instructor weekly to discuss progress and plan next steps.
 Ask questions, be proactive, we're here to help!
+[Schedule time here](https://calendly.com/timofei/cs98).

 ## Grading ##